 Traumatic Brain Injuries

-A traumatic brain injury or TBI happens when an outside force damages normal brain function.
+Traumatic brain injuries or TBIs are serious injuries that happen when an outside force damages normal brain function.
 For instance, a bump to your head can lead to brain damage.
 TBIs often occur in auto accidents with high levels of force.

-If your head slams into the windshield, steering wheel, or asphalt, the brain can hit the skull, rebound, and hit the other side.
+During head on collisions, it’s possible for your head to slam into the windshield, steering wheel, or asphalt, causing the brain to hit the skull, rebound, and hit the other side.
 The brain may bruise, bleed, or swell.
-A TBI can be a mild concussion, or the brain damage can be severe.
+Traumatic brain injuries can range from a mild concussion to severe brain damage.
 In the worst cases, car accident victims die, go into a coma or lose vital brain activity.